 86. Per Person Limit: In Christian v.
 Charter Oak Fire Ins.
 Co., 847 S.W.2d 458 (Tex.
-App.-Tyler 1993, writ denied), the Tyler Court of Appeals held that where the wrongful death beneficiaries settled their claim arising out of the husband/father's death under the UM/UIM portion of the deceased's policy, they could not recover additional "per person" limits for their bystander claim.
-The court concluded there was but one claim and one recovery for the father/husband's death.
-See also Leal v.
-Northwestern Nat'l Mut.
-Ins Co., 846 S.W.2d 576 (Tex.
-App.-Austin 1993. no writ).
+App.- Tyler 1993, writ denied), the Tyler Court of Appeals held that where the wrongful death beneficiaries settled their claim arising out of the husband/father's death under the UM/UIM portion of the deceased's policy, they could not recover additional "per person" limits for their bystander claim.
+The court concluded there was but one claim and one recovery for the father/ husband's death.
+Similarly, the Fort Worth Court of Appeals held that family members' mental anguish and loss of consortium claims arising out of their father's death did not entitle the claimants to the "per occurrence" limit recovery under UM/UIM coverage.
+Miller v.
+Windsor Ins.
+Co., 923 S.W.2d 91, 97 (Tex.
+App.-Fort Worth 1996, writ denied).

-c.
-Policies or bond applicable;

-d.
-Vehicles or premiums shown in the declarations; or

-e.
-Vehicles involved in the accident.

-87. PIP Offset: See detailed discussion in Chapter 3, Policy and Extra-contractual Issues.

-88. The Texas Supreme Court has upheld the validity of this provision which prevents intrapolicy stacking (the stacking of limits within the same policy) when the policy lists more than one vehicle in the declarations.
+- c.
+Policies or bond applicable; - d.
+Vehicles or premiums shown in the declarations; 87 or 88 - e.
+Vehicles involved in the accident. - 87.
+PIP Offset: See detailed discussion in Chapter 3, Policy and Extra-contractual Issues. - 88.
+The Texas Supreme Court has upheld the validity of this provision which prevents intrapolicy stacking (the stacking of limits within the same policy) when the policy lists more than one vehicle in the declarations.
 See Upshaw v.
 The Trinity Companies, 842 S.W.2d 631 (Tex.
-1992).

-II.
-Subject to this maximum, our limit of liability will be the lesser of:

-a.
-The difference between the amount of a covered person's damages for bodily injury or property damage and the amount paid or payable to that covered person for such damages, by or on behalf of persons or organizations who may be legally responsible; and b.
-The applicable limit of liability for this coverage.

-89. Damages: A negligent party is underinsured whenever the available proceeds of his liability insurance are insufficient to compensate for the injured party's actual damages.
+1992). - II.
+Subject to this maximum, our limit of liability will be the lesser of: - a.
+The difference between the amount of a covered person's damages for bodily injury or property damage 89 and the amount paid or payable to that covered person for such damages, by or on behalf of persons or organizations who may be legally responsible; and 90,91 - b.
+The applicable limit of liability for this coverage. - 89.
+Damages: A negligent party is underinsured whenever the available proceeds of his liability insurance are insufficient to compensate for the injured party's actual damages.
 The amount due under UM/UIM coverage, if any, is determined by subtracting the negligent party's policy limits from the amount of actual damages incurred by the insured as a result of that person's negligence rather than from limits specified in the underinsured motorist insurance policy.
 Stracener v.
-United Servs.
-Auto.
+United Services Auto.
 Ass'n, 777 S.W.2d 378 (Tex.
 1989).